 Cooking Finesse on the Fire or Stove

-In a big sauce, pot combine the chicken stock, potatoes, and carrots and bring to a dull boil until the potatoes are just about cooked.
-(Stick a fork through them) Then add the chopped-up Vlasic dill pickles and continue to a low boil.
-If you have it, drop a glub of dry white wine or vermouth in.
+In a large pot combine the chicken stock, potatoes, and carrots and bring to a dull boil over medium heat until the potatoes are just about cooked.
+(Stick a fork through them).
+Then add the chopped-up Vlasic dill pickles and continue to a low boil.
+Drop a glug of dry white wine or vermouth if you have it.
 Not too much!
-If your over a campfire use indirect heat.

-In a bowl, combine the sour cream, flour and butter and whip it a bit until smooth.
+In a small bowl, combine a dollop of sour cream, flour, and butter and whip it a bit until smooth.
 Then spoon and stir vigorously one heaping tablespoon at a time into the boiling saucepot.
 Don’t let the flour clump.
 If it does, mash it and keep stirring.
-Don’t worry about breaking up the potatoes your making a bisque.
+Don’t worry about breaking up the potatoes.
+You are making a bisque.

-Then add the pickle juice, Old Bay seasoning, pepper, and cayenne.
+Then add the pickle juice, Old Bay seasoning, pepper, and cayenne pepper.
 Cook low but keep a gentle boil.
-If its too thick, add a bit of water or more chicken stock.
+If it is too thick, add a bit of water or more chicken stock.

-Since pickle juice is so salty don’t add any extra unless you like it really salty.
+Since pickle brine juice is so salty, don’t add any extra unless you like it salty.

-Related Reading For Dill Pickel Soup and Other Favorites
+Related Reading for Dill Pickle Soup and Other Favorites

 What is Michigan’s True Pickle? – OK, technically Vlasic Pickles, located in Imlay City, is at the extreme southern portion of the Thumb.
 Area growers supply cucumbers for America’s #1 pickle and scores of workers work at the plant and distribution.